Natural Justice and Types of bias

 Exceptions to the Principle of Natural Justice

 1. Where a statute or act expressly excludes or a particular provision of it excludes the applicability of the rule.
-Like there may be some sections that allow decisions to be made ex-parte and both parties are not heard.
+Like there may be some sections that allow decisions to be made ex-parte, and both parties are not heard.

 2. Where the action is legislative in nature.
 That is, the legislature itself denies for applicability of the rule in the act.

-3. Where doctrine of necessity applies.
+3. Where the doctrine of necessity applies.
 If a decision is to be made urgently on a shorter notice, then the rule may be excluded.

 5. Where an enquiry is confidential, then there can be ignorance of the principles of natural justice.